 The problem is that you need to back up these essential costs with savings.
-If you lose your job, or something unforeseen and expensive occurs, you’ll rely on a fully funded emergency savings account to keep you from veering into debt.
+If you lose your job or something unforeseen and expensive occurs, you will need to rely on a fully funded emergency savings account to keep you from veering into debt.

 What’s essential?
 Rent, health insurance, transportation, food and debt service that won’t give you a break if you’ve fallen on hard times, like private student loans.

 Tally those monthly costs and multiply by three to six.
 This should give you a range of how much you should have in emergency savings.
-The typical household headed by someone aged 25 to 34 needs somewhere between $10,000 to $20,000.
+The typical household headed by someone aged 30 needs somewhere between $10,000 to $21,000.

 The good thing is that you don’t have to get there all at once.
 Automate direct deposit contributions to a high-yielding savings account, so that you pay yourself a little bit every paycheck.